DKFN/quivr-typechat/README.md

 });
 ```

-I hope this plugin would be as usefull for you as it is for me ! :)
+I hope this plugin would be as usefullfor you as it is for me ! :)

 ## Notice

-This is an experimental plugin on top on an experimental library, it's fun to mess with it, but I don't getting it close to your production !
+This is an experimental plugin on top on an experimental library, it's fun to mess with it, but don't put it anywhere near your production !

+## Planned features
+- [ ] Handle retries like specified by Typechat
+- [ ] Ability to set a brain per model
+- [ ] Leverage the knowledge base when using Quivr
+- [ ] Remove code duplication when more tooling would be available publicly
+- [ ] Make verbosity optional instead of default
+- [ ] Make Quivr endpoint available via environnement variable
+- [ ] Tests !
+(Forgive me, it's 2:35 and I could not have guessed it would have been so fun to tinker with :D )
+- [ ] Build and publish on NPM on main commit with code changes